ChokoGroup/batocera-CHA/README.md

 ![Boot screen](./ChokoGroup/ChokoHomeArcade.png)
 #

-## Several notes
+## Notes

-- Batocera is demanding and we strongly advise to install a fan over the heatsink.
+- Batocera is demanding, and we strongly advise to install a fan over the heatsink.
 When the CHA overheats it becomes slower and crashes.

-- Booting into Batocera takes some time, specially if loading from USB.
+- Booting into Batocera takes some time, especially if loading from USB.
 The first boot can take a minute or more.

 - After booting once into Batocera, and if you are not using SD card, you should select an USB disk to be used following [this instructions](https://wiki.batocera.org/store_games_on_a_second_usb_sata_drive).

-- Currently, it is not possible to configure WiFi or disable/enable shaders from RetroArch.
-You must boot into EmulationStation to set WiFi or to disable/enable shaders.
+- Currently, it is not possible to configure Wi-Fi or disable/enable shaders from RetroArch.
+You must boot into EmulationStation to set Wi-Fi or to disable/enable shaders.

 - To create playlists in RetroArch, follow the steps in this video: